mehmetc/data_collector/README.md

 # DataCollector
 Convenience module to Extract, Transform and Load your data.
+You have 3 main objects that you can use for ETL => INPUT, OUTPUT and FILTER and support objects like CONFIG, LOG, RULES and the new RULES_NG

+Including the DataCollector::Core module into your application gives you access to these objects.

 #### input
-Read input from an URI
+Read input from an URI.
+This URI can have a http, https or file scheme

 **Public methods**
 ```ruby